hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/068_the_atman.md

 incalculable period of time it becomes finer and finer, when it dissolves and subsides, and then comes a period of rest.
 Again it: begins to appear and goes through the same process.
-They postulate the existence of a material which they call Âkâsha, which is something like the ether of the scientists, and a power which they call Prâna.
+They postulate the existence of a material which they call Âkāsha, which is something like the ether of the scientists, and a power which they call Prāna.
 About this Prana they declare that by its vibration the universe is produced.
 When a cycle ends, all this manifestation of nature becomes finer and finer and dissolves into that Akasha which cannot be seen or felt, yet